How It Works

-If you do not receive your Hunt within two hours or so, check whether our e-mail has been caught in your spam filter.
-If you do not receive it within 24 hours, contact us.
+If you do not receive your treasure hunt within two hours or so (during working hours), check whether our e-mail has been caught in your spam filter.
+If you do not receive it within 24 hours, please contact us.

-The clues are all based on things you will see as you follow the route.
-There are two sets of clues on each route.
-In the ‘easy’ or ‘family’ version, the clues are all straightforward – they will ask you for a fact that you should be able to observe on the route, for example written on a plaque or statue.
+The questions are all based on things you will see as you follow the route.
+In the ‘easy’ or ‘family’ version, the questions are all straightforward – they will ask you for a fact that you should be able to observe on the route, for example written on a plaque or statue.

 One option is for some people to use the easy clues version, and some to use the ‘cryptic’ version.
-This might be best, for example, when both children and adults are going on the Hunt.
-We reckon that are easy/family clues are suitable for children from about 8 years up.
+This might be best, for example, when both children and adults are going on the treasure hunt.
+We reckon that our easy/family clues are suitable for children from about 8 years up.

-We also provide 3 bonus rounds.
-You can include one or more of these alongside the main clues.
-Assuming you are using the Hunt as a competition, these rounds allow teams/people to score extra points.
+You can include one or more of the bonus rounds alongside the main clues.
+Assuming you are using the treasure hunt as a competition, these rounds allow extra points to be scored.
 The bonus rounds are:

 · pictures of things you can see on the route – they are not presented in the order you come to them and some may be taken from obscure angles.
 Just write down where you saw it (for example, the name of the building or shop)